How to Plan Your Restaurant Kitchen

 The kitchen is the heart of your restaurant, where your menu comes to life.
 It’s where food is prepared, cooked and plated.
 It is also where the dirty dishes are brought, where food is stored and where all your utensils, dishes and cooking equipment are housed.
 Unlike home, where it’s just you and your family, a restaurant kitchen has dozens of people in and out of it on any given shift, so it’s important to be organized.
 There's a place for everything and everything in its place.
 It not only saves time during the busy rushes, but it also helps keep the kitchen.

 Commercial ovens and ranges are specifically designed for high volume cooking.
 Though they are one of the most expensive pieces of equipment you’ll buy, a good commercial range can last decades.
 The type of food on your restaurant menu will dictate what type of commercial range you’ll need.
 For example, if you are going to feature several barbeque items on your menu, you will need a good size grill.
 If sauté dishes are a mainstay of your restaurant menu, then a six burner commercial range is ideal.

 Other things to consider with any kitchen stove, oven or grills are the HVAC (Heating Ventilation Air Conditioning) system, which includes hoods and fire safety.

-Certain pieces of restaurant equipment are ideal for either leasing, because they have a short lifespan, or buying used because they have a long lifespan.
+Certain pieces of restaurant equipment are ideal for either leasing because they have a short lifespan or buying used because they have a long lifespan.
 Ice machines are ideal for a lease because they often don’t last more than a few years and once they break are expensive to repair.
-A commercial oven, as noted above, is ideal to buy used, because it doesn't last long and fixing it isn't worth the investment.
+A commercial oven, as noted above, is ideal to buy used because it can last a long time.

 Having a well-planned restaurant kitchen doesn’t just keep the food flowing to the dining room—it can save you money in time and waste.
 If your staff knows where everything is located, understands the rule of FIFO (first in, first out) this will help reduce food waste and spoilage.
 It will also make prep and cooking times in the kitchen more efficient.